Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 - Customer feedback

-This idea will provide direct information about customers' sentiment towards your brand, and based on this, you can measure various metrics, including the Net Promoter Score and customer satisfaction.
+This idea will provide direct information about customers' sentiment towards your brand, and based on it, you can measure metrics such as the Net Promoter Score and customer satisfaction.

 You can conduct regular surveys to get customer feedback.